The process of distorting the perspective of an image to

 shape, is used to restore an anamorphic picture to its undistorted form

-(see illustration).
+(see illustration to the right).
 In other kinds of anamorphism the observer has to change

 her viewing position – for example, by looking at the picture almost